-34 COUNCIL TAX
+34. COUNCIL TAX

-34.1 is a Seller's warranty that there has been no claim for a reduction in Council Tax due to vacant property relief within 1 year of Date of Entry.

-34.2 is a new sub-clause making clear that a seller has the primary obligation to intimate a sale to the relevant tax authority and

-34.3 is a new sub-clause warranty by the seller that there have been no alterations by them that could result in an alteration of the tax banding.
+34.1 is a Seller's warranty that there has been no claim for a reduction in Council Tax due to vacant property relief within 1 year of Date of Entry.34.2 is a sub-clause making clear that a seller has the primary obligation to intimate a sale to the relevant tax authority and34.3 is a recent addition of a sub-clause warranty by the seller that there have been no alterations by them that could result in an alteration of the Council tax banding.

-35 TITLE INDEMNITY POLICIES
+35. TITLE INDEMNITY POLICIES

-A new Clause dealing with the grant or existence of title indemnity policies which are an increasingly large part of current practice.
+A Clause dealing with the grant or existence of title indemnity policies which are an increasingly large part of current practice.

-Written by Ian C. Ferguson of Mitchells Roberton Ltd on behalf of the Edinburgh Conveyancers Forum and Glasgow Conveyancers Forum and Scottish Standard Clauses Working Party
+Written by Ian C. Ferguson of Mitchells Roberton Ltd on behalf of the Scottish Conveyancers Forum